 At steady speeds the Aircross was really fun to drive, and very quiet even at 60mph.
 We found the rear seats had decent leg room, and Flea didn’t bounce around too much on the country roads.

-We took the motorway home, and the Aircross was okay.
-It’s definitely less powerful than my regular SUV, and I think you’d notice it more with a fully loaded car.
+We took the motorway home, and the C3 Aircross was … okay.
+It’s definitely less powerful than my regular Honda CR-V, and I think you’d notice it more with a fully loaded car.
 But that’s just part and parcel of a smaller car, and the flip side is that the fuel economy is impressive.
 We managed around 45mpg over the weekend we had the car.

 On Monday morning we took the Aircross C3 on the school run, which thrilled my 13-year-old, who welcomes any excuse not to walk to the bus stop.
 In hectic morning traffic the Aircross manoeuvres well, and I appreciated the visibility of the large windscreen.